ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 https://support.apple.com/guide/console/reports-cnsl664be99a/mac

-Or you copy this as one line into Terminal:
+Or, just copy the following as one line into Terminal:

 log show --predicate 'subsystem == "de.zach.ArtSaver"' --info --debug > ~/Desktop/Log.txt